Hidigital btc (HDBTC) Price Reaches $3.49 on Exchanges

-Hidigital btc (HDBTC) traded flat against the US dollar during the 1-day period ending at 12:00 PM Eastern on August 12th.
-Over the last seven days, Hidigital btc has traded down 0.2% against the US dollar.
-One Hidigital btc token can currently be bought for approximately $3.49 or 0.00020906 BTC on popular exchanges.
+Hidigital btc (HDBTC) traded flat against the U.S. dollar during the one day period ending at 23:00 PM E.T. on August 14th.
 Hidigital btc has a market cap of $7.33 billion and $36,275.18 worth of Hidigital btc was traded on exchanges in the last day.
+One Hidigital btc token can now be bought for approximately $3.49 or 0.00020906 BTC on major exchanges.
+During the last week, Hidigital btc has traded down 0.2% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.